Nise Yamaguchi

-Nise Hitomi Yamaguchi (Maringá, May 6, 1959) is a Brazilian physician with the American ECFMG-ES tests.
+Nise Hitomi Yamaguchi (Maringá, May 6, 1959) is a Brazilian physician and immunologist.
 She has a master's degree in immunology and a doctorate in oncology clinical medicine, and is an international speaker for matters of health.
 As a scientist, her areas of research are personalized medicine, translational research in oncology, and immunology.
 She utilizes knowledge of genetics, epigenetics, and omics to understand and treat many diseases, including cancer.
 As of April 2022, she is not affiliated with any political party.

 Professional career

 Yamaguchi graduated with a degree in medicine from the Faculty of Medicine of the University of São Paulo in 1982 and completed her residency in clinical medicine in immunology and allergies at the Hospital das Clínicas da Universidade de São Paulo (HCFMUSP) in 1988.

 During her studies, she took courses in Germany and Switzerland on the humanistic view of patients and their families.
 She also participated in training in New York City with scientists at the Memorial Sloan Kettering Cancer Center.
 While at the Cancer Center, she studied tumour immunology and went on to defend her master's thesis in immunology at HCFMUSP in 1993.
 Yamaguchi completed her doctoral thesis in conjunction with translational labs at the MD Anderson Cancer Center in Houston, United States.
 She is board certified in clinical oncology and immunology by the Brazilian Medical Association and in Oncology by the European Society of Medical Oncology.